mineminemine/MHXXSaveEditor/README.md

 # MHXXSaveEditor

-A save editor for Monster Hunter XX
+A save editor for Monster Hunter XX for the Nintendo 3DS/2DS, not the Switch version.

 ## Features

+- General Editor
+- Character Editor
 - Item Box Editor
-- Character Editor
+- Equipment Editor (Talisman, Kinsect editing are kept at minimal however)

+---

+Looking for a better talisman editor?
+Look [here](https://gbatemp.net/threads/release-mh-talisman-editor-for-mhxx-mhx-mhgen-mh4g-mh4u.411182)

 ## Coming soon

+- Palico Equipment Editor
 - Palico Editor
-- Equipment Editor
+- Guild Card Editor
 - Stuffs?

 ## Requirements

 - .NET Framework ver 4.6.1 or higher
-- A copy of your save file off MHXX of course
+- Your MHXX `system` file obtained from your prefered save manager

 ## Credits
-**APM** - For her initial work on a save editor for MHGen/MHX, a percentage of the source code and GUI for this save editor is based off hers, see: https://github.com/ezapm/APMMHXSaveEditor
+- **APM** - For her initial work on a save editor for MHGen/MHX, a percentage of the source code and GUI for this save editor is based off hers, see [here](https://github.com/ezapm/APMMHXSaveEditor)
-**svanheulen** - For his research on the save file format/structure, see: https://github.com/svanheulen/mhff/wiki
+- **svanheulen** - For his research on the save file format/structure, see [here](https://github.com/svanheulen/mhff/wiki)

-## License

-This software is licensed under the terms of the GPLv3
-You may find a copy of the license in the LICENSE file in the Repo